-In this sequence, we flow through poses that stretch your spine in all directions and finish with a Progressive Muscle Relaxation.
+In Stress Reliever, we flow through poses that stretch your spine in all directions and finish with therapeutic Progressive Muscle Relaxation.

-In this sequence, we flow through some gentle stretching poses and finish with a soothing Body Scan Meditation.
-It’s pure indulgence.
+In Pain Relief, we flow through some therapeutic stretches for the spine and hips and finish with a long and languorous Body Scan Meditation.

 Back And Shoulder Love is designed to loosen up the neck, shoulders and back—releasing tension to relieve stiffness and alleviate areas of pain.